siberianfox/tinygwiki/Tinyg-Communications-Programming.md

 ## Linemode Protocol

 Linemode protocol was designed to help prevent the serial buffer from either filling completely (preventing time-critical commands from getting through) while keeping the serial buffer full enough in order to prevent degradation to motion quality due to the motion commands not making it to the machine in a timely manner.
+Lines are processed in the order the command lines were received, but any control commands take precedence over data commands and are processed first.

+Linemode allocates 8 "line slots" - the board can hold 8 lines of text before declaring that it has no more room in the receive buffer.
+It's been determined that 8 is a good number, it allows 4 slots to be always filled with data (gcode), while leaving slots open for controls.
+This keeps the Gcode flowing and allows responsive controls.

 The protocol is simple - "blast" 4 command lines to the board without waiting for responses.
 From that point on send a single line for every `{r:...}` response received.
 Every command will return one and only one response. **The exceptions are single character commands, such as !, ~, or ENQ, which do not consume line buffers and do not generate responses.**